pcda17/pcda17.github.io/week-02.md

 >
 >     'flung by the assistance of so foul a goddess should pollute his fountain,\r\n'

 **Tip:** In macOS you can drag a file from Finder to a Terminal window instead of entering the pathname by hand.
-If the path contains any spaces, these will be escaped (preceded by a backslash) in keeping with the conventions of Unix-like interfaces.
+If the path contains any spaces, these will be escaped (i.e., preceded by a backslash) in keeping with the conventions of Unix-like interfaces.
 > Python’s `os` module, however, doesn’t recognize escaped characters.
 In order to avoid confusion, it’s probably best to avoid using spaces in filenames.

-If you are in our Docker Container, you will have to edit the pathname to reflect the /sharedfolder directory.
-For example:
-Instead of this pathname:
+> If you are in our Docker Container, you will have to edit the pathname to reflect the /sharedfolder/ directory.
+For example, instead of this pathname:
-"/Users/yourname/Desktop/Artists.csv"
+>   "/Users/yourname/Desktop/Artists.csv"
-You would have this pathname:
+> You would use this pathname:
- "/sharedfolder/Artists.csv"
+>   "/sharedfolder/Artists.csv"

 Each line ends with `\r\n` , a carriage return followed by a line feed character, suggesting the file was created in a Windows text editor.
 As Oualline and Noria discuss in this week’s readings, Unix-like systems generally use `\n` to indicate newlines, while `\r\n` is standard in Windows and DOS.
 To complicate matters, early Apple computers used `\r` on its own for the same purpose.